Half century of Efros-Shklovskii Coulomb gap. Romance with Coulomb interaction and disorder: Non-Ohmic ES law

 As a result Eqs. (\ref{eq:DOS3}) and (\ref{eq:DOS2}) lead to the exponential growth of the current $I$ with $E$ (the non-Ohmic ES law)

 where

-Fitting the lowest temperature data with Eq. (\ref{eq:E0}) and the temperature dependence of the Ohmic conductivity with Eq. (\ref{eq:ESlaw}) and using the resulting $T_{ES}$ and $E_0$ one can find unknown $\xi$ and $\kappa$.
+Fitting the lowest temperature data with Eq. (\ref{eq:NOESlaw}) and the temperature dependence of the Ohmic conductivity with Eq. (\ref{eq:ESlaw}) and using the resulting $T_{ES}$ and $E_0$ one can find unknown $\xi$ and $\kappa$.
 This is particularly important~\cite{polyakov93} in 3D cases where most measurements are done close to the insulator-metal transition at which both $\xi$ and $\kappa$ diverge~\cite{SEbook}.
 The non-Ohmic ES law was observed in large dynamic ranges of currents in Refs.~\onlinecite{Sion6,Saiful4,Rudenko7}.
 These authors then found both $\xi$ and $\kappa$.

+Numerical simulation of 3D systems~\cite{Marianer1992,Nenashev11} arrived at the effective temperature $T_E = \gamma e\xi E$ both for electron energy distribution and for hopping conductivity with coefficients $\gamma$ varying from 0.5 to 0.7.
+I do not know numerical results for 2D case, but I believe that in this case $\gamma \simeq 0.5$ as well.
+In the peculiar 1D case the value $\gamma = 1/8$ was analytically obtained in Ref.~\onlinecite{Fog}.

 Eq. (\ref{eq:E0}) was also generalized for the low temperature variable range hopping in the quantum Hall effect, where the role of electric field $E$ is played by the Hall electric field~\cite{polyakov93}.
 This allowed to predict that the half-width $|\nu-\nu_c|$ of $\rho_{xx}$ peaks at a half-integer $\nu_c$ grows as $I^{1/2\gamma}$ with the current $I$.
 This prediction was confirmed by Refs.~\onlinecite{Furlan,Haug5,Glattli,Wei1994}.
-Temperature and current dependencies of $\rho_{xx}$ peak widths based on the ES law~\cite{polyakov93} provide the microscopic interpretation to the scaling theory~\cite{Sondhi97}.
+Temperature and current dependencies of $\rho_{xx}$ peak widths based on the ES law~\cite{polyakov93} provide the Coulomb microscopic interpretation for the quantum transition point scaling theory~\cite{Sondhi97}.